Combination (Synthetic progestin plus synthetic estrogen)

 • Some antibiotics may decrease birth-control-pill efficacy.
 See list of potential drugs that can interfere

-Reporting requirements - All institutions using Birth-Control Pills are asked to submit a complete Contraception Center Survey to the AZA Wildlife Contraception Center.
-It is essential that accurate records of doses and intervals be maintained and results reported to the Wildlife Contraception Center Database to contribute to dosage development.
+Reporting requirements - All institutions using Birth-Control Pills are asked to complete a Contraception Survey for the AZA Reproductive Management Center.
+It is essential that accurate records of doses and intervals be maintained and results reported to the Reproductive Management Center's Contraception Database to contribute to dosage development.

 Saint Louis Zoo